thcollective/thc-deployment-tool/README.md

 2. Extract the folder and drag the file named `cli` to your root directory of your working project.

 3. Run `./cli` on your working project root directory, preferably run it on your `cli`, then start answering the prompt.

+4. Hit ctrl+c or ctrl+d to if you want to abort the process.

 `NOTE (for maintainers):` The procedure and deployment notes are [here](https://github.com/thcollective/thc-deployment-tool/blob/main/PROCEDURE.md)